 Zoo Year's Eve

 Audubon Zoo is ringing in the new year at Noon!

 On December 31, from 10:30am to 1:30pm, Audubon Zoo invites families and kids of all ages to celebrate the new year in style with music, games and prizes.

 Pick up a party hat and noise maker, grab a Pepsi drink for toasting, and countdown to Noon to ring in the New Year!
 (All items are while supplies last.)

-This event is free for Audubon members or with paid Zoo admission.
+This event is free for Audubon members or included with Zoo admission.